In-person payments for hairdressers and barbershops in Switzerland: How to set up card payments, TWINT and tips

 Pre-set tip amounts

 The most common solution is pre-set tip options on the terminal display.
-Typical levels: 5 %, 10 %, 15 % or a custom amount.
-For a haircut for CHF 65, the customer would see, for example, "CHF 3.25 / CHF 6.50 / CHF 9.75 / Other amount".
-The advantage: the customer does not need to calculate, and the tip is booked directly with the payment.
+Typical levels: 5%, 10%, 15% or an individual amount.
+For a haircut for EUR 65, the customer would see, for example, «EUR 3.25 / EUR 6.50 / EUR 9.75 / Other amount».
+The advantage: The customer does not have to do the math themselves, and the tip is booked directly with the payment.

 Technical implementation

 Whether the tipping function is available depends on the provider and the terminal model.
 Worldline offers the function on its newer Android terminals (e.g. Axium series), configurable via the merchant portal.
-In SumUp, the tipping function can be activated in the app.
-SoftPOS solutions such as Payrexx Tap to Pay as well as the Payrexx POS terminals also offer a configurable tipping function – the advantage: whether via smartphone app or physical terminal, the salon can offer tip options without additional configuration steps.
-For online payment pages – for example when booking appointments – a PSP can display a tipping option directly on the payment page.
+With SumUp, the tipping function can be activated in the app.
+SoftPOS solutions like Payrexx Tap to Pay and the Payrexx POS terminals also offer a configurable tipping function – the advantage: Whether via smartphone app or physical terminal, the salon can offer tipping options without additional configuration steps.
+For online payment pages – for example, with appointment booking – a PSP can display a tipping option directly on the payment page.

 Tax treatment

-Tips received via the card terminal are part of the payment flow for accounting purposes and must be booked correctly.
-In Switzerland, tips are generally subject to AHV if passed on to employees (Art.
+Tips received via the card terminal are part of the payment flow in accounting terms and must be booked correctly.
+In Switzerland, tips are generally wages subject to AHV contributions if they are passed on to employees (Art.
 7 lit. c AHVV).
-For VAT, tips that the customer gives voluntarily and in addition to the agreed price are not subject to VAT according to Art.
+For VAT, the following applies: Tips given voluntarily by the customer in addition to the agreed price are not subject to value added tax in accordance with Art.
 18 para.
 2 lit. j MWSTG, provided they are clearly separated from the service price.
-In accounting, it is advisable to keep tips in a separate account (e.g. account 2279 "Pass-through tips" in the SME chart of accounts).
+In accounting, it is recommended to keep tips in a separate account (e.g. account 2279 "Durchlaufende Trinkgelder" in the SME chart of accounts).

-4. Appointment booking and advance payment: combine online booking with payment
+4. Appointment booking and prepayment: Combining online booking with payment

-Many hair salons now use an online booking tool – for example via their own website, Instagram or Google.
-Linking booking and payment solves two common problems: no-shows (customers who do not show up) and the administrative effort for reminders.
+Many hairdressing salons today use an online booking tool – for example via their own website, Instagram or Google.
+Linking booking and payment solves two common problems: no-shows (customers who do not appear) and the administrative effort for reminders.

-To reduce no-shows, more and more salons require a credit card on file or advance payment at booking.
-A no-show fee of CHF 30–50 is typical, and is charged only if the appointment is not attended.
-Alternatively, the full amount or a deposit (e.g. 50 %) can be charged at booking.
-Implementation requires a payment service provider (PSP) that enables credit card payments and ideally also TWINT via a payment page.
+To reduce no-shows, more and more salons require credit card details to be deposited or a prepayment at the time of booking.
+Typically, a no-show fee of EUR 30–50 is charged, which is only debited if the appointment is not kept.
+Alternatively, the full amount or a deposit (e.g. 50%) can be collected at the time of booking.
+For the implementation, a Payment Service Provider (PSP) is required, which enables credit card payments and ideally also TWINT via a payment page.

 Integration with booking systems